-Ruin Lust: A Visit to the Calamitous 14th Century at France's Château de Coucy
+Ruin Lust: Guide To France's Château de Coucy

 We are super fans of the novel.
 We even named our car Enguerrand in anticipation of the blessed event.
 Let me tell you, that is a real commitment to geekdom.
 Do you have any idea how hard it is to say Enguerrand with a proper French accent?